Jehovah's Witnesses vs The Bible

 And leave us naught but grief and pain for promised joy.

 Jonah & Christ / Sheol & Hades

-If we're not careful with the story of Jonah, the time element can become a red herring while the real issue— the issue that matters most —is his death and resurrection.
+If we're not careful with the story of Jonah, the time element can become a red herring while the real issue— the issue that matters most —is Jonah's death and resurrection.

 ● Matt 12:39-40 . .
 As Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the Earth.

-That should be accompanied by this next passage so there's no mistaking what Jesus was talking about.
+Christ's statement should be accompanied by this next passage so there's no mistaking what he was talking about.

 ● John 2:18-22 . .
 Therefore, in answer, the Jews said to him: “What sign have you to show us, since you are doing these things?”

 . . .
 In answer Jesus said to them: “Break down this temple, and in three days I will raise it up.”
 Therefore the Jews said: “This temple was built in forty-six years, and will you raise it up in three days?”

 . . .
 But he was talking about the temple of his body.
 When, though, he was raised up from the dead, his disciples called to mind that he used to say this; and they believed the Scripture and the saying that Jesus said.